seyeadekanye/Disciplinary-Action-ODD/README.md

-# openDataDelaware
+# Disciplinary Action (Open Data Delaware)
-Repository for all my open data Delaware projects
+The idea for this project [can be found here](http://www.opendatadelaware.com/blog/).